opalmer/pyfarm/readme.txt

     www.pyfarm.net

 DESCRIPTION
-    PyFarm is  render farm client written in Python and PyQt.
+    PyFarm is a render farm client written in Python and PyQt.
 Currenly in the early stages of its lifespawn PyFarm seeks to support cross platform distributed rendering in a variety of software packges.
 Designed to be easy to configure and use PyFarm is meant to bridge the gap between production level pipeline render systems and a standard user interface.